How to write brilliant AI prompts

 But you may want it to get a lot more creative than that.

-Both of those two have a huge body of work from which the AI can draw.
+Both of those have a huge body of work from which the AI can draw.

-You don’t have to give it a specific person, or people by name.
-You can be more generic and tell it to assume a role as one of the world’s leading <insert wherever topic you are writing about>.
+You don’t have to give it a specific person or people by name.
+You can be more generic and tell it to assume a role as one of the world’s leading <insert whatever topic you are writing about>.

 What do you want the AI to do?

-Are you writing an email or a sequence of emails for a launch to you newsletter launch?
+Are you writing an email or a sequence of emails for a launch to your newsletter list?

-Maybe you want it to serve up 365 Facebook posts so you can schedule one a day for the next year.
+Perhaps you want it to generate 365 Facebook posts, allowing you to schedule one a day for the next year.

-Or perhaps you want to rewrite the copy for your entire website because you just went nuclear on your old niche and need to start again.
+Or perhaps you want to rewrite the copy for your entire website because you’ve just gone nuclear because some bastard stole your niche, and you feel like you need to start again.

-This is similar to context, but it literally means how you want it to write for you.
+This is similar to context, but it literally means how you want it to be written for you.

-You may have noticed that I tend to occasionally drop the F-bomb.
+You may have noticed that I tend to drop the F-bomb occasionally.

-That may be needed in longer posts if it’s to sound authentic even when I am asking it to write in the style of another person.
+That may be necessary in longer posts if it’s to sound authentic, even when I’m asking it to write in the style of another person.

 Because style is the operative word, I’m not copying or mimicking them.